SimengSun/ChapterBreak/README.md

 done
 ```

 You also need to encode the `test` and `eval` set similarly.
 After encoding the data, you should have a folder named `train-tok` containing the encoded training files and a folder `valid-tok` containing encoded validation file.
+Train suffixLM with the following command.

 ```
 data_path=/path/to/data